CyberEthicalMe/blog-articles/cko8hg9ys01ein8s1gsui7069.md

 But unfortunately, this also is not the correct flag.
 By analyzing the `03_keystrokes.txt` I see that this is not `Eaedelrth` but `Earth` because the last few strokes are `del`.. `CHTB{A_Plac3_FAR_FAR_Away_Fr0m_Earth}` is also wrong.

-When I stared a bit longer at the intermediate files I realized I've got the casing wrong all the time.
+When I stared a bit longer at the intermediate files, I realized I've got the casing wrong all the time.
 I've been interpreting `shift` packets as an uppercase switch for the next character.
 Which is clearly wrong because `shift`s come in two patterns: 10 and 18 inputs.
 So, it clearly must mean press and release!

 Let's try again.

+%%[join-cta]

 ```python
 #truncate.py (1.2)